Automate4U Logo

 Respond to prospective learners, schedule consultations or assessments, answer program questions, and keep enrollment follow-up moving.

-A focused front desk voice assistant for enrollment inquiries, tour requests, parent call routing, absence reporting, and multi-location communication workflows.
+Live front desk demo for enrollment inquiries, tour requests, parent call routing, absence reporting, and multi-location communication workflows.

 The first win should connect the conversation to a measurable operating outcome.